ARTICLE I. Name and Purpose

 - Individual: shall be available to any person who has an interest in the stated purpose of the Society.

 - Student: shall be available to students, graduate or undergraduate, in residence at an accredited college or university.
 Such individuals shall be eligible for student membership for a period not more than seven (7) years.
-They shall not be eligible to hold an elective post in the Society except as co-chairs of the Student Interest Group.
+They shall not be eligible to hold an elective post in the Society except as co-chairs of the Student Forum.